SEND Information Report

 Parental voice is represented on the governing body of the school.
 Parents are always invited to be part of meetings surrounding the needs, progress and welfare of their children.
 Each year a parents evening is held, allowing you to meet with your child’s subject teachers and keyworker.
 All children with SEND will have a keyworker who will hold meetings with you and your child.
 Regular meetings will be held with yourself and your child, to ensure your child is progressing well and that their needs are met with the correct support and provision.

 All SEND students’ views will be heard through a ‘child centred review’ process.
 Pupil voice is very important to us.
-Your child’s opinion and feelings need to be heard when discussing their education and provision.
-Often a simple conversation with a student about their preferred learning style gives a valuable insight into the educational world of that student.
+Students’ opinion and feelings need to be heard when discussing their education and provision.
+Often a simple conversation with a student about their learning gives a valuable insight into the educational world of that student.
 All students will be invited to attend their own reviews.
 Please encourage your child to be actively involved in the progression of their own learning.

 If you do have concerns about the provision being made for your child, or their level of progress, please contact Mrs Whitehead, (Assistant Head teacher/SENCO) at the school on 0191 5161600.